ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

 Costs and Drawbacks
 -------------------

 #.
-While proposals texts can still be written in Markdown, authors will need to know reST to modify the Aspirational User's Guide.
+While proposals texts can still be written in Markdown, authors will need to know reStructuredText to modify the Aspirational User's Guide.
    This somewhat undermines the past decisions to allow Markdown to be used.

 #.
 Managing the merge conflicts creates more work for the committee at large.